APLC PartnersThey support us

-This association organizes an annual fundraising dinner for the benefit of Sala Baï with the students of the Lycée hôtelier Sainte Anne in Saint Nazaire (Loire Atlantique).
+This association organizes since 2005 an annual fundraising dinner for the benefit of Sala Baï with the students of the Lycée hôtelier Sainte-Anne in Saint-Nazaire (Loire Atlantique).

 EDUCADEV is an association working in ten countries, including Cambodia, to enable children from undepriviledged areas to continue their education in good conditions.

 The NGO EDUCADEV supports APLC since 2013.
-EDUCADEV has renewed its commitment to Sala Baï by providing uniforms and school supplies for the 2018-2019 promotion.
+EDUCADEV has renewed its commitment to Sala Baï by providing uniforms and school supplies.

 The Sisley-d’Ornano foundation helped Sala Baï by granting funds for the construction of the new school and dormitories, by sponsoring “Beauty Therapy” and by helping Agir pour le Cambodge to design this curriculum.
 In 2019, the company conducted a new skills sponsorship mission by sending a trainer to Sala Baï School for a week to train the beauty therapy teacher.